 1- App Features

 The price also depends on the app’s functionality.
-The more time and effort will be put into development, the more intriguing yet difficult the product features are.
+The more time and effort will be put into development, the more intriguing yet challenging the product features are.
 Typically, we divide apps into three categories based on their complexity: MVPs, medium-complexity apps, and complex apps.
 A medium app requires more time to develop (about 6-7 months), and a complicated application may take longer—up to nine months—than an MVP with a simple set of capabilities.

 Depending on the company’s strategy, a platform for creating mobile apps would be selected.
 If the service requires an app, it must be made available on popular operating systems like Android and iOS.
 According to a futuristic viewpoint, most businesses create native and hybrid apps, especially for Android and IOS, to scale their business possibilities.
 Another type is web applications, full-featured versions of websites optimized for mobile devices.